 By Genna Woolston

-Genna Woolston’s daughter Madeleine has been attending the Glebe Cooperative Nursery School since September 2018.
-They live in Old Ottawa South with Madeleine’s father, Andrew.
+Genna Woolston’s daughter, Madeleine, has been attending the Glebe Cooperative Nursery School since September 2018.
+They live in Old Ottawa South with partner and dad Andrew.